agyenes/riskCategories/README.md

 # Prioritization Custom Field Forge

-This simple Forge app adds a prioritization custom field that you can configure on your issue screens in classic projects.
+This simple Forge app adds a risk category custom field that you can configure on your issue screens in classic projects.
-The purpose of the app is to demonstrate how to develope quickly serverless applications with Atlassian Forge.

 ## Requirements